peteroupc/peteroupc.github.io/random.md

 <a id=Seed_Generation_for_Seeded_PRNGs></a>
 ### Seed Generation for Seeded PRNGs

-As much as possible, an application SHOULD generate seeds for a seeded PRNG&mdash;

-- using a cryptographic or statistical RNG (as defined earlier),
-- as described in [**Nondeterministic Sources and Seed Generation**](#Nondeterministic_Sources_and_Seed_Generation), or
+As much as possible, an application SHOULD generate seeds for a seeded PRNG using hard-to-predict data (e.g., the output of a cryptographic RNG) or as described in [**Nondeterministic Sources and Seed Generation**].
-- otherwise using hard-to-predict data.

 <a id=Examples_2></a>
 ### Examples